inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ### Update vocabularies

-A number of out-of-the-box vocabularies have been enhanced with terms from the DataCite 4.4-4.7 releases, as well as other mapping improvements and translations.
-In order to update these in your repository, you'll need to reload their fixtures with `invenio rdm-records add-to-fixture <vocabulary fixture>`.
-The `<vocabulary fixture>` for vocabularies that have updates are:
+The following out-of-the-box vocabularies have been enhanced with terms from the DataCite 4.4-4.7 releases, as well as other mapping improvements and translations:

 - datetypes
 - descriptiontypes